DavidLimNL/dutch_tax_agent/docs/hitl_workflow.md

 - **No concurrent threads**: Don't run multiple commands on the same thread simultaneously
 - **No state merging**: Adding documents replaces `documents` list (old docs cleared from state, but metadata remains)
 - **Document order**: Documents processed in filesystem order
-- **No partial removal**: Can't remove individual line items, only entire documents
+- **Partial removal**: Can remove individual Box 3 assets, but not Box 1 income items yet

 ## Future Enhancements